jsohndata/jsohndata/README.md

 ###

-<p>I am a software engineer residing in the beautiful region of South Florida.
+<p>Hello!
+My name is Jiho.
+I am a software engineer residing in the beautiful region of South Florida.
 My coding journey is driven by a genuine passion for technologies such as JavaScript, React.js, CSS, Python, and MongoDB, among others.
 Beyond the realm of code, I find solace in nurturing my garden, ensuring my Belgian Malinois remains alert and active, and igniting my Ducati with the same vigor one would approach an API.</p>
+<p>During the day I proudly work as a senior instructor at Boca Code, where I have the privilege of working with the next generation of software engineers.
+I take a contrarian approach to teaching, encouraging my students to think critically as individuals and as part of a team.</p>

 <br />